lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-users.md

        >
        >The download link on email notification expires after 45 days.
        >
-       >Administrators can customize email messages, that is, logo, description, and footer, using the [Branding](../using/brand-portal-branding.md) feature.
+       >The administrators can customize email messages, that is, logo, description, and footer, using the [Branding](../using/brand-portal-branding.md) feature.
        >

-    * To apply a [custom image preset to the asset and its renditions](../using/brand-portal-image-presets.md#applyimagepresetswhendownloadingimages), select **[!UICONTROL Dynamic Rendition(s)]**.
+    * To apply a [custom image preset to the asset and its renditions](../using/brand-portal-image-presets.md#applyimagepresetswhendownloadingimages), enable the **[!UICONTROL Dynamic Rendition(s)]** checkbox.
 Specify custom image preset properties (size, format, color space, resolution, and image modifier) to apply the custom image preset while downloading the asset and its renditions.
-To download only the dynamic renditions, delesect **[!UICONTROL Asset(s)]**.
+To download only the dynamic renditions, disable the **[!UICONTROL Asset(s)]** checkbox.

       ![](assets/dynamic-rendition.png)

       >[!NOTE]
        >
-       >To preview (or download) dynamic renditions of any asset, ensure that the dynamic media is enabled and the asset's Pyramid tiff rendition exists at the AEM Assets sauthor instance, from where the assets have been published.
+       >To preview or download dynamic renditions of an asset, ensure that the dynamic media is enabled and the asset's Pyramid tiff rendition exists at the AEM Assets author instance from where the assets have been published.
 When an asset is published to Brand Portal, its Pyramid tiff rendition is also published.
 There is no way of generating the Pyramid tiff rendition from Brand Portal.
        >

-    * To preserve the Brand Portal folder hierarchy while downloading assets, select **[!UICONTROL Create separate folder for each asset]**.
-By default, Brand Portal folder hierarchy is ignored and all the assets are downloaded in one folder in your local system.
+    * To preserve the Brand Portal folder hierarchy while downloading assets, enable the **[!UICONTROL Create separate folder for each asset]** checkbox.
+By default, the Brand Portal folder hierarchy is ignored and all the assets are downloaded in one folder in your local system.

 1. Click **[!UICONTROL Download]**.

    The assets (and renditions if selected) are downloaded as a zip file to your local folder.
 However, no zip file is created if a single asset is downloaded without any of the renditions, thereby ensuring fast download.

-   Original renditions of the selected assets are not downloaded if you are not [authorized by administrator to have access to the original renditions](../using/brand-portal-adding-users.md#main-pars-procedure-202029708).
+   Original renditions of the selected assets are not downloaded if you are not [authorized by the administrator to have access to the original renditions](../using/brand-portal-adding-users.md#main-pars-procedure-202029708).

    >[!NOTE]
     >